Ji-Zhou/AMT/README.md

 If no other trucks come within 10 meters of a stopped truck, it is considered eligible to restart.
 However, a stopped truck must remain stationary for at least TIME_1 seconds.
 If the stop duration exceeds TIME_2 seconds, it is deemed a deadlock, prompting the higher-level control to replan the reference path.

-Remote takeover is allowed during truck stoppage.
+Remote takeover can be allowed during truck stoppage.

 # Baseline